The following rules were unanimously voted into action at the Members Meeting on 18th April 2023.

 The Hackspace reserves the right to remove, dispose, donate or repurpose anything not stored inline with these guidelines.
 Do not leave projects in workshop areas.

 - If a project becomes inactive please remove it from the space.

 - Any labelled oversized items left in member’s storage will be moved to large project storage.

 - Unlabelled large items in either of the storage areas will be moved to the ‘free stuff’ area, and may just vanish without warning!

 - Items in large project storage with an expired “Do Not Hack” label will be moved directly to the ‘free stuff’ area, and may just vanish without warning!
-(You may contact the board or the mailing list if you are unable to come in to stop this happening.)

 - Oversized items need to be clearly labelled with a Do Not Hack sticker including your name / unique nickname, a method of contacting you and an estimated finish date.
 If you are going to overshoot this finish date, replace the Do Not Hack sticker with an updated estimate.